airbytehq/airbyte/docs/integrations/sources/postgres.md

 After providing the name of this slot when configuring the source, you should be ready to sync data with CDC!

 ### Setting up CDC on Bare Metal, VMs (EC2/GCE/etc), Docker, etc.
 Some settings must be configured in the `postgresql.conf` file for your database.
-A custom file can be specified when running postgres with the `-c` flag.
+You can find the location of this file using `psql -U postgres -c 'SHOW config_file'` withe the correct `psql` credentials specified.
+Alternatively, a custom file can be specified when running postgres with the `-c` flag.
 For example `postgres -c config_file=/etc/postgresql/postgresql.conf` runs Postgres with the config file at `/etc/postgresql/postgresql.conf`.

 If you are syncing data from a server using the `postgres` Docker image, you will need to mount a file and change the command to run Postgres with the set config file.
 If you're just testing CDC behavior, you may want to use a modified version of a [sample `postgresql.conf`](https://github.com/postgres/postgres/blob/master/src/backend/utils/misc/postgresql.conf.sample).